-The Company submitted its Manual on Corporate Governance to the Philippine SEC on May 26, 2017 in compliance with Philippine SEC Memorandum Circular No. 19 series of 2016.
 The Company and its respective directors, officers and employees have complied with the best practices and principles on good corporate governance as embodied in its Corporate Governance Manual.
 An evaluation system has been established by the Company to measure or determine the level of compliance of the Board of Directors and top-level management with its Manual of Corporate Governance.